 Voucherify splits a promo campaign into 5 stages:

-- Defining which customers, products and order structure are eligible for promotion
+- Defining which customers, products, and order structures are eligible for the promotion.

-Voucherify supports 5 basic promotion models which you can further adjust to your needs: coupon campaign, referral program, gift cards, cart-level promotions, loyalty programs.
+Voucherify supports six basic promotion models which you can further adjust to your needs: coupon campaigns, referral programs, gift cards, cart-level promotions, loyalty programs, giveaways.

-Every promotion type implements these 5 stages in a slightly different way but the general approach is the same: Voucherify validates if a customer at the checkout stage is eligible to get a discount/reward.
+Every promotion type implements these six stages in a slightly different way but the general approach is the same – Voucherify validates if a customer at the checkout stage is eligible to get a discount/reward.
 They can be eligible because:

 Voucherify doesn't want to enforce any rigid structures.
 After all, the only required action is to call the redemption method and provide something to redeem.
 We believe this approach should give you and your team the freedom and flexibility to respond to opportunities and changing demands.